-The bill amends existing laws regarding the process by which counties can decrease maximum speed limits on highways.
-It introduces a new provision that allows the transportation commission to override a board of county commissioners' resolution to decrease speed limits, provided that the commission acts within sixty days of receiving the resolution.
+This bill amends the process by which counties in Wyoming can decrease maximum speed limits on highways.
+It introduces a new provision that allows the transportation commission to override a board of county commissioners' resolution to lower speed limits, provided that the commission acts within sixty days of receiving the resolution.
 If the commission does not take action within this timeframe, it waives its ability to override the resolution.
-Additionally, the bill specifies that counties may decrease speed limits on certain streets and highways, excluding interstate highways, but must submit their adopted resolutions to the commission within sixty days.
+Additionally, the bill specifies that counties can decrease speed limits on certain streets and highways, excluding interstate highways, but must submit their adopted resolutions to the commission within sixty days.

 Statutes affected: Introduced: 24-2-109, 31-5-303